d12frosted/elpa-mirror/gnu/denote-readme.txt

   (`org-mode') though the user option `denote-file-type' provides support for Markdown with YAML or TOML variants (`.md' which runs `markdown-mode') and plain text (`.txt' via `text-mode').
-Consult its doc string for the minutia.
+Consult its doc string for the minutiae.
 While files end in the `.org' extension by default, the Denote code base does not actually depend on org.el and/or its accoutrements.